hatredholder/.dotfiles/README.md

 ## Disclaimer

 All of the configs in this repo belong to my personal setup.
-None of them is guaranteed to work properly on your machine, so use them carefully and responsibly, and as always remember to make backups.
+None of them is guaranteed to work properly on your machine, so use them thoughtfully and responsibly, and as always remember to make backups.